GalaxySH/cr-counting-bot/README.md

 ## Running Locally

 It is not recommended to run this locally, as you lose out on some functionality.
 If there's an issue with the bot, open a GitHub issue, or join the [support server](https://dsc.gg/ro).
-That said, if you want to contribute or just like running stuff locally, see below.
+That said, if you like running stuff locally, see below.

 ### With Docker